-For all contributions, employee and employer (if any), the plan must designate a fiduciary, typically the trustee, to make sure that contributions due to the plan are transmitted.
+The plan must designate a fiduciary, typically the trustee, to make sure that contributions due to the plan are transmitted.
 If the plan and other documents are silent or ambiguous, the trustee generally has this responsibility.
 In addition, you (or those you hire) will need to update the plan document for changes in the law.